kevinmanapparambil/wim-setup/README.md

 # wim-setup

-Just add this to your .vim/ folder and use it
+add this to to you .vim folder and copy .vimrc to your root

 - Bundle package manager included